blues/app-accelerators/indoor-floor-level-tracker/firmware/README.md

 If you’re not, make sure to open your `platformio.ini` file and change the `upload_protocol` to `dfu`.

-2. Once you have everything connected, click the checkmark button that appears at the bottom of your Visual Studio Code window.
+2. Once you have everything connected, click the arrow button that appears at the bottom of your Visual Studio Code window.
 ![Uploading firmware in PlatformIO](../images/platformio-upload.png)